Frequently Asked Questions

 All questions or concerns regarding your bill should be directed to the Office of the Bursar, located in the Administration Building, Rm.
 118.

-Students will be notified via Tigermail each semester regarding scheduling an appointment for advisement with Office of Veterans Affairs-QCC.
-When you meet with the Office of Veterans Affairs here at QCC, they will assist you with choosing courses that are required in your curriculum.
+Students will be notified via their Office 365 student email each semester regarding scheduling an appointment for advisement with Office of Military and Veterans Services.
+When you meet with the Office of Military and Veterans Services here at QCC, they will assist you with choosing courses that are required in your curriculum.
+You can also check your degree audit by logging onto CUNYfirst.

 No, you must apply through your unit for the New York State Educational Incentive Plan using DMNA Form 96-1.
 You can then obtain a Tuition Deferment, and must inform the bursar that the NYS Department of Military & Naval Affairs will be making payments.

-No, only dependents who are eligible for Chapter 35, Survivors' and Dependents' Educational Assistance Program are may be considered for benefits.
-Chapter 35 provides educational assistance to the spouses and children of veterans who died while on active duty or were totally disabled due to their military experience.
+No, only dependents who are eligible may be considered for benefits.
 Eligibility questions should be directed to the U.S. Department of Veterans Affairs by calling 888-GI-Bill-1.

-You may call, email or visit the Office of Veterans Affairs here at QCC with any questions or concerns that you may have.
-The the Office of Veterans Affairs here at QCC and the Veterans' Center are located in the Student Union Building, Lower Level, Rooms 5 & 6.
-If unable to visit our offices, you may call 718-281-5767 or you may submit a question on our website by clicking on Contact Us.
+You may call, email or visit the Office of Military and Veterans Services here at QCC with any questions or concerns that you may have.
+The the Office of Military and Veterans Services here at QCC is located in the Library, Room 421.
+We are currently only on campus Mondays and Wednesdays unless stated otherwise.
+If unable to visit our office, you may call 718-281-5767.